noven21/crypt-project/README.md

-# ObsCrypto
+# cryptoapp

 ---

-ObsCrypto is a website that is made for a crypto enthusiasts or intrested in crypto.
+cryptoapp is a website that is made for a crypto enthusiasts or intrested in crypto.
 You can browse trending and track your favorite crypto coins.

 ---